An Uncommon Family

 The stone house that was Peter’s home was built about 1820.
 A secret hiding place above one bedroom was used as a shelter for slaves heading to Canada on the Underground Railway.
 One such slave was Black John.
 Word of the slave's presence reached Kentucky and a group of men came to reclaim him.
 Peter threatened one of them with a corn cutter while Black John headed into the nearby woods, never to be heard of again.

 In 1799, Peter had built a large stone springhouse on his property as part of a stockade to protect the families of the area from a rumored Indian uprising.
 When the scare passed, the fort was abandoned, but the springhouse remained and was discovered among the bushes and weeds as the land was being cleared for the shopping center in the early 1980s.
 Through Janet Thobaben and other's preservation efforts, Peter’s springhouse was carefully dismantled and then reassembled in Stubb’s Park.

-Howard Houser’s book relates many other fascinating stories of these “commoners” as they made their way to the Miami Valley to establish new lives.
+Howard Houser’s book, "The Royal Rebels, The Sunderlands in America," relates many other fascinating stories of these “commoners” as they made their way to the Miami Valley to establish new lives.
 Peter’s grandfather’s decision to bring his family to a new land, where hard work and ability could make a good life, was a wise one.
 As Howard says in his book, the Sunderlands were “an old and prestigious family whose members served their adopted country with courage, distinction and great honor.”